akto-api-security/tests-library/remediation/SSRF_SCRIPT_TAG_AZURE_REDIRECT.md

 ### Step 4: Use Libraries That Mitigate SSRF
 Use server-side libraries like Azure Blob storage SDK that helps prevent SSRF issues associated with callbacks or redirects.

-### Step 5: Regular Audit and Update
-Regularly update your systems and software libraries to include latest security patches which will help to protect against such vulnerabilities.

-Ensure to perform these steps and test them thoroughly to confirm that SSRF is adequately mitigated.
-It is also crucial to educate developers about SSRF mitigation.
-This includes security training about best coding practices to prevent SSRF from ever being introduced into the Azure environment.